-This slower rate of senescence in birds has been documented with data from those in charge of zoo populations, veterinarians who see pet birds, and aviculturalists who have tagged and recaptured wild birds and followed them throughout their lives.
-Birds maintained in captivity experience age-related changes that are not all that different from those in mammals; these changes just occur later and more gradually in birds .
+This slower rate of senescence in birds has been documented with data from those in charge of zoo populations, veterinarians who see pet birds, and aviculturists who have tagged and recaptured wild birds and followed them throughout their lives.
+Birds maintained in captivity experience age-related changes that are not all that different from those in mammals; these changes just occur later and more gradually in birds.
+28

-In both birds and mammals, species that are capable of flight live considerably longer than non-flying species of similar body size.
+In birds, species that are capable of flight live considerably longer than non-flying species of similar body size.
 "This could be because flight enables animals to escape some of the environmental dangers they encounter, such as predators or destruction or deterioration of their habitats.
 In addition, birds that are weak flyers are thought to age more rapidly than stronger-flying species.
-Birds of the order Galliformes (pheasants, quail, chickens, turkeys) are weak fliers, and they appear to be exceptionally short-lived compared to strong fliers" .
+Birds of the order Galliformes (pheasants, quail, chickens, turkeys) are weak fliers, and they appear to be exceptionally short-lived compared to strong fliers."
+2

-I found this to be a most interesting study.
-The following table comes from Clinical Avian Medicine, published in 2006 (available as an e-book in the IVIS website).
+This is a most interesting study.
+The following table comes from Clinical Avian Medicine, published in 2006.
 At that time, pet birds were not expected to live as long as their wild counterparts.
 Although the maximum lifespans are long, the actual average lifespan was much shorter.
-The "Geriatric-in-Years" data below was not only the period at which the birds were considered geriatric, it was also the average lifespan of each species.
+The Geriatric-in-Years data below was not only the period at which the birds were considered geriatric, it was also the average lifespan of each species.
 Very few birds reached their maximum lifespans until recently.
 You will also note that information is only provided for 14 species; in the case of some of the very long-lived species, there was no information available at the time, indicating that very few birds had reached geriatric status so that research data could have been obtained.